Acne Scars The Woodlands

 Scars cannot be completely removed, so your goal is to improve their appearance.
 Some ways to improve the appearance of acne scars are:

-Topical treatments: Vitamin E, cocoa butter cream, and skin care products can soften the feeling of tight skin, but don’t actually reduce acne scars.
+Topical treatments like Vitamin E, cocoa butter cream, and skin care products can soften the feeling of tight skin, but don’t actually reduce acne scars.

 Depressed scars—ice pick, boxcar, and rolling/atrophic